LCAV/easy-dsp/docs-source/docs/data-handlers.md

 ## Write your own data handler

-From a code point of view, a data handler is a class, from which instances are created when asking.
+From a code point of view, a data handler is a class, from which instances are created on demand.
 Because we are talking about JavaScript, we are not working with a real class, but with a function returning an object.

 ### Defining your data handler